So long and thanks for all ...

 The Hitchhiker's Guide to the Future.
 Go check it out.
 "Let Douglas Adams give you a steer..."

-From an atheistic point of view (Adams was an Atheist) the online concept might be seen as a play on the absurdity of blind faith. ("Have faith...
+From an atheistic point of view (Adams was a proclaimed atheist) the online concept might be seen as a play on the absurdity of blind faith. ("Have faith...
 It for those of you who now believe...
 There is an enigma...
-Trust")
+Trust") A simulation of religion.

 Douglas Adams was a pioneer of multimedia concepts.